Our Top Rated Banks for Q4 2024

 Does the Market Care?

 In a perfect world and with an efficient market, we would expect our ratings and rankings to translate into higher market multiples and stronger market performance.
 And, often they do, but not always.
 We use our scoring algorithms and proprietary valuation model to set a target price for each of our companies’ stock.
-We don’t really expect to call the price with precision but we use it to assess whether we believe the company is overvalued, undervalued or fully valued relative to the banking sector and market as a whole In most cases we would expect our top rated banks to outperform both the sector and their peers, however, for the most part that has not been the case as the entire sector, and especially larger banks have come under pressure.
-Exceptions have been Western Alliance (WAL) and, up until the week of 5/27, Bank OZK (OZK), with both outperforming both the industry benchmark and their peers.
-We had highlighted both of these banks as being undervalued relative to their performance last quarter.
-However, Bank OZK got hammered on 5/30 as a result of a Citi double downgrade to sell based on concerns regarding two large CRE loans and has not recovered.
-We believe this concern was overblown and thought the stock was punished too severely.
-It has since rebounded nicely.
-If the market continues to appreciate, we would expect a few of our other highly rated banks that have underperformed in terms of their stock performance to catch up and ultimately exceed industry averages.
+We don’t really expect to call the price with precision but we use it to assess whether we believe the company is overvalued, undervalued or fully valued relative to the banking sector and market as a whole In most cases we would expect our top rated banks to outperform both the sector and their peers, however, that does not always occur.
+In fact often some of our top rated banks are considered overvalued and underperform on a relative basis. this has been the case over the past few months as one of our top-rated banks in each sector has significantly underperformed: Regions (RF), Atlantic Union (AUB), Columbia (COLB).
+If the market appreciates, we would expect these banks to catch up quickly.

 Deposits and Funding Costs in the Spotlight for 2024